A celebration of river and catchment communities that are making major efforts to improve river health in Aotearoa New Zealand.

 Recognises an individual or group that has been an outstanding advocate or communicator about the issues facing New Zealand’s rivers and streams (the recipient of this award is selected by Trustees of the New Zealand Rivers Trust).

-All awards will be presented at an evening event in Wellington on 25 November 2021.
+All awards will be announced online on 25 November 2021.

 About the Cawthron New Zealand River Awards